unitymakesus/rtporg/wp-content/plugins/featured-image-admin-thumb-fiat/readme.txt

 6. Shows the thumb column when sorted descending

 == Changelog ==

+1.5.2 (2018-09-26)
+* Addresses an issue where in Excerpt view where the displayed thumbnail did not represent the thumbnail in the post.
+Switching to List view, however, the thumbnail showed correctly.
+* Fix for support request [odd thumb behavior in excerpt view:](https://wordpress.org/support/topic/odd-thumb-behavior-in-excerpt-view/)

+1.5.1 (2018-08-31)
+* Add thumb column to EDD Downloads.
+Use filter (documented in 1.4.2 release) if you want to exclude thumb column in EDD Downloads.
+Code linting.

 1.5.0 (2018-06-21)
 * Ability to sort featured image thumbnail column.
 You can easily see the content that has a featured image, displays no featured image or has no featured image assigned to it.